 While studying India’s foreign policy, study it from the perspective of the following stages:

-- After independence era
+After independence era

-- The cold war and non-alignment time
+The cold war and non-alignment time

-- Wars between china and Pakistan
+Wars between China and Pakistan

-- Fall of the USSR
+Fall of the USSR

-How To Study International Affairs?
+How to Study International Affairs for UPSC?

-- International affairs are as important as international relations for your UPSC mains GS 2 paper.
+International affairs are as important as international relations for your UPSC mains GS 2 paper.

-- The major difference lies in the kind of questions that will be asked under international affairs.
+The major difference lies in the kind of questions that will be asked under international affairs.

-- Unlike international relations, where questions are framed around India and its ties with other nations, here, you will be asked about the relationship existing between other countries.
+Unlike international relations, where questions are framed around India and its ties with other nations, here, you will be asked about the relationship existing between other countries.

-The Right Approach To Study International Affairs:
+The Right Approach to Study

 While the foundational preparation tips remain the same for both, for International Affairs, you must concentrate on the following topics: